DevendraVasantKatuke/interview/3 React/remix.md

 If initial page load is not a critical metric for your application, you can also explore the following options that can improve the perceived performance of your application client side only:

-- Use the [`prefetch` prop on `<Link />`][link].
+- Use the [ prop on ][link].
 - Add a global transition spinner.
 - Add a localized skeleton UI.

 If these approaches don't work well, then you may feel forced to move the slow data out of the Remix loader into a client-side fetch (and show a skeleton fallback UI while loading).
 In this case you'd render the fallback UI on the server render and fire off the fetch for the data on the client.
-This is actually not so terrible from a DX standpoint thanks to [`useFetcher`][usefetcher].
+This is actually not so terrible from a DX standpoint thanks to .
 And from a UX standpoint this improves the loading experience for both client-side transitions as well as initial page load.
 So it does seem to solve the problem.

 But it's still sub-optimal for two reasons: